Azure Data Factory Best Practices: Enterprise IT Implementation Guide

 When to use multiple ADF instances.
 Beyond environment separation, there are three legitimate architectural reasons to deploy multiple Azure Data Factories in an enterprise: separating business domain processes (Finance, HR, Operations) for cleaner ownership and cost attribution; supporting different Azure subscriptions for departmental charge-back; and satisfying regulatory data residency requirements that restrict data movement to specific Azure regions.
 Regional data residency is particularly relevant for defense contractors handling Controlled Unclassified Information and healthcare organizations with cross-border patient data restrictions.

 Integration Runtime alignment.
 When deploying across regions for data residency compliance, region-specific Azure Integration Runtimes must be configured and aligned to the correct data movement activities.
-Allowing the default Auto Resolve IR to select any Azure region is an acceptable default for non-regulated workloads, but creates unpredictable data egress costs and potential compliance violations for organizations with strict data residency requirements.
+Allowing the default Auto Resolve IR to select any Azure region is acceptable for non-regulated workloads, but creates unpredictable data egress costs and potential compliance violations for organizations with strict data residency requirements.

 Azure Data Factory for Regulated Industries: HIPAA, CMMC, ITAR, and FedRAMP Compliance

 Azure Data Factory is widely used across industries, but the implementation decisions for organizations operating under regulatory compliance frameworks are meaningfully different from standard enterprise deployments.
-Security architecture, data residency, audit trail depth, and access control models must be designed with the compliance framework in mind — not added after the fact.

-HIPAA Microsoft BAA required; data encryption at rest and in transit; audit logging enabled; no PHI in pipeline names, parameters, or logs Use Azure Private Endpoints to keep PHI data movement off the public internet; integrate with Microsoft Purview for PHI data classification and lineage tracking
+Use Azure Private Endpoints to keep PHI data movement off the public internet; integrate Microsoft Purview for PHI data classification and lineage tracking.

-CMMC 2.0 (Level 2/3) ADF deployed in GCC High or Azure Government environment for CUI data; Managed Identity only — no credential-based authentication; customer-managed keys for encryption Self-Hosted Integration Runtimes for on-premises defense manufacturing systems must be on government network segments; all access control changes must be logged and audit-ready
+ADF deployed in GCC High or Azure Government for CUI data; Managed Identity only — no credential-based authentication; customer-managed keys for encryption.

-ITAR (Export Control) Data residency locked to U.S. Azure regions; region-specific Integration Runtimes configured; access limited to U.S.-screened personnel The Azure Government cloud (and GCC High for M365-integrated workloads) enforces the personnel and data residency boundary required for ITAR-controlled technical data
+Data residency locked to U.S. Azure regions; region-specific Integration Runtimes configured; access limited to U.S.-screened personnel.

-FedRAMP High ADF in Azure Government (FedRAMP High authorized); all Linked Services using FedRAMP-compliant endpoints; comprehensive diagnostic logging to Log Analytics Standard Azure commercial ADF is FedRAMP Moderate.
-Federal agencies and contractors requiring FedRAMP High must deploy in Azure Government
+ADF in Azure Government (FedRAMP High authorized); all Linked Services using FedRAMP-compliant endpoints; comprehensive diagnostic logging to Log Analytics.

-SOX (Financial Controls) Separation of duties enforced via RBAC; no single user can both develop and deploy to production; all pipeline changes tracked in Git with approvals The CI/CD pipeline itself becomes a control — the automated deployment process enforces the change management discipline required for SOX audit evidence
+Separation of duties enforced via RBAC; no single user can both develop and deploy to production; all pipeline changes tracked in Git with approvals.

 A note on on-premises integration for defense and manufacturing environments.
 Aerospace and defense manufacturers and industrial organizations frequently have data sources — ERP systems, PLM platforms, manufacturing execution systems, proprietary legacy databases — that cannot move to the cloud and must be integrated via Self-Hosted Integration Runtime.
 The SHIR design in these environments must account for network segmentation between classified and unclassified environments, certificate-based authentication, and regular rotation of the SHIR service account credentials.

-i3solutions has implemented data integration pipelines for enterprises in aerospace & defense manufacturing, financial services, and healthcare — including environments with CMMC obligations and ITAR-controlled data.
+i3solutions has implemented data integration pipelines for enterprises in aerospace and defense manufacturing, financial services, and healthcare — including environments with CMMC obligations and ITAR-controlled data.
 Our implementations are designed to hold up under audit from the first pipeline run, not retrofitted for compliance after the fact.

 Azure Data Factory vs Microsoft Fabric: Which Should Your Enterprise Use?

 This is the most frequently debated architectural question in enterprise Microsoft data strategy heading into 2026.
 Microsoft has positioned Microsoft Fabric as the future of its unified analytics platform — and Data Factory in Fabric as the next generation of ADF.
 But ADF is not being deprecated, and for many enterprise use cases, it remains the right tool.
-Here is how to think through the decision.

 Azure Data Factory and the Power Platform: Integration Patterns for Enterprise Teams